-All servers or applications use certain amounts of system resources to process a request.
-These resources can include threads, file descriptors, and an amount of memory.
-Each back-end server might be able to process a certain number of concurrent connections before system performance is affected.
-Furthermore, the request/response transactions performed within a connection can also negatively affect performance through handling too many resource-intensive tasks simultaneously.
-In extreme cases, the server can be seen to queue, drop, or refuse new connections while the overloaded system attempts to keep up with demand.
+All servers or applications use certain amounts of system resources to process a connection.
+These resources may include threads, file descriptors and an amount of memory.
+Each back-end server may be able to process a certain number of concurrent connections before handling more connections would result in sub-optimal performance.
+In extreme cases, the server can be seen to queue, drop or refuse new connections while the overloaded system attempts to keep up with demand.